Bank of England keeps rates on hold, six years after crisis cut

 Seven of the 17 members of the Fed's policy committee have now said they at least want the option of a June tightening on the table.

-The situation in Britain stands in contrast to the euro zone, where the European Central Bank was due to flesh out its bond-buying stimulus plan later on Thursday.
+The situation in Britain stands in contrast to the euro zone, where the European Central Bank is due to flesh out its bond-buying stimulus plan later on Thursday.
+(Reporting by Andy Bruce; editing by William Schomberg)